Bulgaria – The Pearl of The Balkans

-- Besides many restaurants with traditional or foreign cuisines, in Bulgaria you can enjoy sit-down meals in the traditional mehana that offers authentic Bulgarian setting, cuisine and often live music.
+- Besides many restaurants with traditional or foreign cuisines, in Bulgaria, you can enjoy sit-down meals in the traditional mehana that offers authentic Bulgarian setting, cuisine and often live music.

 - Bulgaria is known for one of the finest wines in the world.
-Try the heavy reds like Melnik and Mavrud in wintertime and leave the dry whites like Dimyat, Traminer and Chardonney for summertime.
+Try the heavy reds like Melnik and Mavrud in wintertime and leave the dry whites like Dimyat, Traminer and Chardonnay for summertime.

 - Coffee is espresso style, while tea in Bulgaria is almost always herbal.